About the Faculty of Law

 About 25% of UC Law students are adults.
 Some have already completed a Bachelor's Degree but others are entering university study for the first time.
 Many students have entered university after completing high school.
 Just over 80% of LLB students are studying full time.

-Between 30 and 50 students are part of a UC School of Law postgraduate course.
+Between 30 and 50 students are part of a UC Law postgraduate course.
 Postgraduate programmes offered include the Master of Laws (LLM), Master of Laws in International Law and Politics and the PhD.
 The LLM degrees are extremely flexible and can be taken by thesis or by following a course of study and research.
 Five to ten PhD students are working in the School of Law at any one time.
 Many postgraduate students come from overseas.

 The University of Canterbury Faculty of Law, founded in 1873 in Christchurch, in the South Island of New Zealand, is well established as one of the leading research and teaching Law Schools in New Zealand.